GSKang94/my_Documentation/assets/notes/CSS.md

 ```

-## operators
-- and ---> code applies when all conditions after ‘and’ operator are met.
-- ,------- it is an ‘OR’ operator opposite to and.

-    @media only screen and (min-width: 480px), (orientation: landscape) {

-    }

 ## Orientation

 The `orientation` media feature detects if the page has more width than height.
 If a page is wider, it's considered `landscape`, and if a page is taller, it's considered `portrait`.